 However, in a kiosk you can buy a prepaid sim card without your passport.
 But don’t get too excited as these sim cards are NOT pre-activated and you will need to do the activation by yourself online on the operators website or go to an official retail store.

-I told you buying a sim card in Argentina is a little more complicated.
-In my opinion the online sim cards for Argentina are pretty expensive and buying a sim card at a kiosk is too much effort and therefore Traveltomtom recommends buying a sim card at an official retail store.
-Which means Movistar is NOT recommend as prepaid sim card in Argentina, as they only sell prepaid sim cards at their kiosks!
+Buying a prepaid sim card in Argentina is a little more complicated than usual.
+In my opinion the online sim cards for Argentina are pretty expensive and buying a sim card at a kiosk is too much effort.
+Therefore Traveltomtom recommends buying a sim card at an official retail store.

 Essential for determining the best prepaid sim card for traveling in Argentina is the mobile internet network coverage in Argentina.
 Therefore we will compare the 4G/5G coverage maps of the mobile internet operators in Argentina below.
 Have a quick look and thank me later, especially if you are traveling to Patagonia.

 Is there 5G in Argentina?

 Yes, there is 5G in Argentina, but it is very limit.
-And as of 2022 pretty much only available in Buenos Aires city center.
-From my own experiences I can tell you that I was hardly connected to 5G while visiting Buenos Aires.
+As of March 2023 5G is pretty much only available in central Buenos Aires.
+From my own recent experiences traveling to Argentina I can tell you that I was barely connected to 5G while visiting Buenos Aires.